On the inclusion of statistical matter in the non-relativistic limit of NS-NS supergravity: Conclusions

 \section{Conclusions}

 The generalized metric formalism of DFT is a useful framework to explore the NR limit of NS-NS supergravity due to its simplicity and the possibility to take the limit $c \rightarrow \infty$ before breaking the duality group.
 In this work we have extended this formalism and we have included statistical matter following the prescription given in \cite{EN1}-\cite{EN3}.
 Once more, T-duality proves to be a powerful symmetry to construct effective models related to string theory.
-The finiteness of the generalized Ricci tensor and scalar forces a particular generalized energy-momentum tensor.
-The generalized velocity solves the typical DFT constraints ($\hat U_{M} \hat H^{M N} \hat U_{N}=-c^2$, $\hat U_{M} \eta^{M N} \hat U_{N}=0$) but also requires to be compatible with a finite generalized distribution function.
-All these constraints are solved considering the expansion (\ref{Genvel}) and the parametrization (\ref{Genvelparam1})-(\ref{Genvelparam2}).
-Using this divergent expansion, the generalized energy density and pressure have to be expanded in a convergent form according to (\ref{eyp}).
+The finiteness of the generalized Ricci tensor and scalar forces a particular expansion for the generalized energy-momentum tensor.
+The generalized velocity, in the NR limit, solves the typical DFT constraints ($\hat U_{M} \hat H^{M N} \hat U_{N}=-1$, $\hat U_{M} \eta^{M N} \hat U_{N}=0$) and also requires to be compatible with a finite generalized distribution function.
+All these constraints are solved considering the expansion (\ref{Genvel}) and the parametrization (\ref{Genvelparam2}).
+Using this finite expansion, the generalized energy density and pressure have to be expanded in a convergent form according to (\ref{eyp}).
+In this work we proved that the inclusion of statistical matter in terms of a double perfect fluid does not introduce divergences in the double formalism.
+We then summarize our findings in the following diagram,